akirademoss/SolarEclipseMegaMovie/README.md

 * Reminder message to remove filter 5 seconds before and after totality
 * Camera capture rate at least 1 FPS

+# Overview
+Note that the images displayed in this README are from the 1st version of source code produced.
+The source provided in this repository is the 2nd version of the code.
+Upgrades include a second text display window that allows you to view the time precision and take eclipse status symultaneously.
+Additionally formatting of datetime and exposure times during the Take Eclipse execution is improved to produce clarity for the user.

 # Required Hardware